omeh-a/sDDF/drivers/i2c/odroidc4/README.md

 Upon each invokation of the driver, ring buffers for all interfaces are processed before sleeping to avoid multiplying context switches.

 **Important note**: This driver does not implement a polling mode.
-For extremely long i2c transactions, a polling mode driver (or extending this one to switch) may be preferable.
+For extremely long i2c transactions at a high speed (1 Mb/s+), a polling mode driver (or extending this one to switch) may be preferable.

 ### Security